brianclements03/Individual_Project/Readme.md

 ## Project Goals

 The ultimate goal of this project is to build a model that predicts amount of time a permit takes to be approved; however, there is considerable doubt as to the potential predictive power of such a model, and this goal may shift as my data exploration evolves.
+An equally important goal, then, is a thorough exploration of the data in search of any relationship that might be found.

 ## Initial Questions